 Shortly before Jean Harlow was signed to MGM she was under Howard Hughes who loaned her off to Columbia where she first struck with Capra (in PLATINUM BLONDE where she was miscast as a rich socialite) then made this, directed by the far less flashy William "One-Shot" Beaudine.

-There's one great early scene, where Jean changes into her negligee go to sleep after walking home from a date (we never see the guy, but he presumably got fresh) in a close-up semi-profile of Harlow's face and chest line.
-This was clearly the 'money shot' in the pre-code definition (they nearly always had a changing scene so girls could be seen in their underwear, the full frontal nudity equivalent of today) -- but Harlow's face conveys weary sadness, bone-tired ennui, and you can see the layer of sweat on her body.
-She looks like she really has just been walking home on heels for three miles and her weary half-absent dialogue with mom is so real and honest and goes on so long you get the feeling the Beaudine--as he usually did at least once or twice in a film--struck gold with his one-shot approach.
-The moment is out of sync with the rest of the film, which follows the arc of the pre-code woman's "three-friends" picture from static medium shots like the old Beaudine cookie cutter.
+There's one great early scene, where Harlow changes into her negligee go to sleep after walking home from a date (we never see the guy, but he presumably got fresh): it's a tight, lengthy close-up semi-profile of Harlow's face and chest line; her face conveys weary sadness, bone-tired ennui, and you can see the layer of sweat on her body.
+She looks like she really has just been walking home on heels for three miles and her weary half-absent dialogue with mom is so real and honest and goes on so long you get the feeling the Beaudine--as he usually did at least once or twice in a film--struck gold.
+The moment is out of sync with the rest of the film, though, which follows the pre-code woman's "three working class single girl friends climbing the class system" arc in static medium shots via the old Beaudine cookie cutter.
 In her lovely OCD blog, Jenny the Nipper sums the sitch thusly:

 Of course, the entire premise of this film--that a girl could hook an unhappily married rich man, secure his divorce and walk happily off into the sunset-- would have been impossible a few years later.
 Though Harlow's character is more virtuous than Clark's (she actually breaks off the relationship when she finds out he's married rather than using the money to keep her poor mother in furs), she would still be a home wrecker in the Code era.
 Three Wise Girls fits into the working single girl as hero mold that so many pre-code pictures did and though it offers no solution to their problems but an honest and happy marriage, at least its willing to admit in a realistic way, that a single girl did have problems.I'd also break it down like this, the film offers the CAST OF THE TYPICAL (not in a good way) PRE-CODES: